qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 In SageMaker, setting up distributed training for XGBoost can offer significant time savings as dataset sizes and computational requirements increase.
 Here's how you can configure it:

-1. **Select Multiple Instances**: Specify `instance_count > 1` in the SageMaker `Estimator` to enable distributed training.
+1. **Select multiple instances**: Specify `instance_count > 1` in the SageMaker `Estimator` to enable distributed training.
-2. **Optimize Instance Type**: Choose an instance type suitable for your dataset size and XGBoost requirements
+2. **Optimize instance type**: Choose an instance type suitable for your dataset size and XGBoost requirements
-3. **Monitor for Speed Improvements**: With larger datasets, distributed training can yield time savings by scaling horizontally.
+3. **Monitor for speed improvements**: With larger datasets, distributed training can yield time savings by scaling horizontally.
 However, gains may vary depending on the dataset and computation per instance.

 ```python